newst4rt/Lyrify/README.md

 ### Initializing

-Lyrify uses MPRIS D-Bus at Linux to retrieve the current playback by default.
-There is no user configuration required for using D-Bus.
-In order to access playbacks from external devices or to use the application on Windows, utilize the Spotify API by passing your API credentials to Lyrify.
+Lyrify retrieves playback information through the system’s native API by default.
+In this state, user configuration are not required.
+Furthermore, it ofers the option to pass your API credentials from Spotify to get your current playback from any external devices.
 Here's a simple instruction how to do that:

  - *First, use this command to initialize the setup dialog.*
    ```bash